apigee-labs/apigee-analytics-collector/README.md

     -h, --help                                                     output usage information
     -D, --dimension <dimension>                                    The traffic dimension to collect.
 Valid dimensions: apiproducts, developer, apps, apiproxy(default)
     -d, --days <days>                                              The number of days to collect in retrograde.
-3 by default -w, --window <window>                                          The number days to collect per request.
-For example, you can collect a month of traffic one day at a time, 3 days at a time or 'N' days at a time.
-Using this results in shorter-lived AX requests and can be used to reduce timeouts from AX API.
-3 by default
-    -m, --apigee_mgmt_api_uri <apigee_mgmt_api_uri>                URL to management API -u, --apigee_mgmt_api_email <apigee_mgmt_api_email>            Email registered on the Management API.
+3 by default -m, --apigee_mgmt_api_uri <apigee_mgmt_api_uri>                URL to management API -u, --apigee_mgmt_api_email <apigee_mgmt_api_email>            Email registered on the Management API.
 See .env file to setup default value
     -p, --apigee_mgmt_api_password <apigee_mgmt_api_password>      Password associated to the management api email account